Best Prepper Foods To Stockpile For A Future Disaster

 We don’t talk about our stockpiles with anyone.

-If you choose to ignore this simple rule and share your stockpile with others outside your family, well, it’s great that you’re doing the good Christian thing.
+If you ignore this simple rule and share your stockpile with others outside your family, it’s great that you’re doing the good Christian thing.

-If your heart tells you that helping others is just as important as helping your loved ones, then follow your heart, let your love light shine but prepare to accept the consequences.
+If your heart tells you that helping others is just as important as helping your loved ones, follow your heart, let your love light shine, and prepare to accept the consequences.

 Your 4 Step Stockpiling Food Action Plan